Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/index.md

 description: Learn about Amplitude's experimentation and feature-flagging platform.
 ---

-Welcome to Amplitude Experiment!
+Welcome to Amplitude Experiment.
 This page acts as a quick reference as well as a high level system overview of Experiment's end-to-end feature-flagging and experimentation platform.

 <div class="grid cards" markdown>